learn-academy-2021-alpha/week-1-assessment-romerofernando/interview-questions.md

 Research and define the following terms to the best of your ability.

-- Jest
+- Jest is a framework maintained by facebook to deal with simplicity and support for larger web applications. it is used as a test runner
-- Test Driven Development
+- Test Driven a trdt runner with integrates the coding testing and design in one acitivy
-- Classes
+- Classes template to create objects that works on built in prototypes with some syntax
-- React
+- React front end javascript library for building a user interface
-- React State
+- React State component that has a built in state object it stores values that belong to a component
-- CRUD
+- CRUD CREATE READ UPDATE DELETE